-Boletus (“white mushroom”), chanterelle, armillaria and champignon are four mushroom species cooked the most often.
+Boletus (“white mushroom”), chanterelle, armillaria, and champignon are four mushroom species cooked the most often.
 Sour cream is added to the sauce served with mushrooms or directly applied during frying or cooking process.
-Mushrooms with sour cream are traditional dish occupying honorary place in all Russian cookbooks and it that can easily boast many centuries of history.
+Mushrooms with sour cream are traditional dish occupying an honorary place in all Russian cookbooks and it that can easily boast many centuries of history.

 For more Russian recipes, visit Russian Cuisine page.